-- meetings with other scholars from their region;
+- chemistry specific training meetings with other scholars

-- free online CPD courses focused on active learning in chemistry; and
+- free online courses on key concepts in teaching chemistry

-- opportunities to represent the Royal Society of Chemistry at meetings and conferences on chemistry and chemistry education.
+- opportunities to engage with the Royal Society of Chemistry beyond the scholarship year

 - Our scholars also get free membership of the Royal Society of Chemistry for two years.
 This includes: